 Practicing defensive driving starts with creating good habits.
 You work on setting yourself up for a safe trip, and if you do end up in an accident, it likely won’t be your fault.

 From the minute you sit in the driver’s seat, your focus is on getting to your next destination safely.
 You put your seatbelt on before the alert chimes to remind you.
 You check your mirrors, even though you’re the only one who drives the car.
+So that you are sure you have covered your blindspots and are aware of the extra precautions that need to be taken when driving a car.

 You’re automatically on guard and paying attention to your surroundings.
-You understand that just because the road looks clear doesn’t mean a hazard, such as an animal in the road, can’t show up without warning.
+You understand that just because the road looks clear doesn’t mean a hazard, such as an animal on the road, can’t show up without warning.

 You don’t let things like your phone, the radio, or your passengers distract you from concentrating.